 Antipsychotic drugs are used to "...

-The mechanism of action of asenapine, as with other drugs having efficacy in schizophrenia and bipolar disorder, is unknown.
-It has been suggested that the efficacy of asenapine in schizophrenia is mediated through a combination of antagonist activity at D2 and 5-HT2A receptors.
+The mechanism of action of asenapine, in schizophrenia and bipolar disorder, is unknown.
+It has been suggested that the efficacy of asenapine in schizophrenia could be mediated through a combination of antagonist activity at D2 and 5-HT2A receptors.

 Following sublingual administration, asenapine is rapidly absorbed with peak plasma concentrations occurring within 0.5 to 1.5 hours.
 The absolute bioavailability of sublingual asenapine at 5 mg is 35%.
 Increasing the dose from 5 mg to 10 mg twice daily (a two-fold increase) results in less than linear (1.7 times) increases in both the extent of exposure and maximum concentration.
 The absolute bioavailability of asenapine when swallowed is low ( < 2% with an oral tablet formulation).

 The intake of water several (2 or 5) minutes after asenapine administration resulted in decreased asenapine exposure.
 Therefore, eating and drinking should be avoided for 10 minutes after administration [see DOSAGE AND ADMINISTRATION].

 Asenapine is rapidly distributed and has a large volume of distribution (approximately 20 -25 L/kg), indicating extensive extravascular distribution.
 Asenapine is highly bound (95%) to plasma proteins, including albumin and α1-acid glycoprotein.

 Direct glucuronidation by UGT1A4 and oxidative metabolism by cytochrome P450 isoenzymes (predominantly CYP1A2) are the primary metabolic pathways for asenapine.